cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 further the expansion and well-being of humankind there was an acknowledgement of existing territories, a renewal of the
-Phobos Accord and a clarification of nation and corporate rights.
+Phobos Accord, and a clarification of nation and corporate rights.

 The great 2345 2451 The Great Stagnation brings economic